Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

 Now, note that $D^{\mr{b}}_{\mr{c}}(X)$ does not depend on the base field $k$.
-On the other hand, {\it a priori}, $D^{\mr{b}}_{\mr{hol}}(X_0)$ {\em does} depend on $\mf{T}_K$.
-However, we show in Corollary \ref{behaviorofbasech} that the category, in fact, does {\em not} depend on the choice of the base tuple under some conditions, which justifies further the analogue. \end{rem*}
+On the other hand, {\it a priori}, $D^{\mr{b}}_{\mr{hol}}(X/L_F)$ depends on $\mf{T}_F$.
+However, we show in Corollary \ref{behaviorofbasech} that the category, in fact, does {\em not} depend on the choice of the base tuple under some conditions, which reinforces the justification of the analogy. \end{rem*}